BlueChilli/ChilliSource.Front.Modules/docs/style-helpers/index.md

 # Style Helpers

 This starter project contains a number of useful style helpers to get you started on your implementation.
-Designed with 8-point grid in mind - which is what our deisgners use - you can be sure using these classes will definitely help you in reproducing the design to pixel perfect standard.
+Designed with 8-point grid in mind - which is what our designers use - you can be sure using these classes will definitely help you in reproducing their designs to the pixel-perfect standard.

 The folder contains the following files: